oracle-livelabs/oci/peoplesoft-oda/2configure-psft/configure-psft.md

 ## Summary

-In this lab, you configured PeopleSoft for integration with Oracle Digital Assistant to run PICASO chatbot.
+In this lab, you have configured PeopleSoft for Oracle Digital Assistant integration to run the PICASO chatbot.

 You may now **proceed to the next lab.**